 Your body needs this sunshine-derived compound to absorb calcium from your intestines effectively.
 Without adequate levels, you could consume plenty of calcium-rich foods but still struggle to benefit from them fully.

 The process begins when your liver and kidneys convert the nutrient into its active form.
-This activated version then promotes the absorption of calcium and phosphorus from your digestive system.
+This activated version promotes absorption of calcium and phosphorus, which then become incorporated into your skeletal structure through mineralization — creating dense, resilient bones that withstand daily stresses.

 Recognizing Vitamin D Deficiency Symptoms